bhachauk/Learn_Groovy/Chapter_1 - Basic_Initiatives/Refresh_JAVA/README.md

 #### JAVA PACKAGING
-This session will refresh you about the **JAVA pACKAGING**.
+This session will refresh you about the **JAVA Packaging**.
 Let's start with the example scenario,

 ##### STEPS :